thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 We performed the same BGP command on R3 and R4 autonomous systems (with different values for IP and AS #)

+*ignore the 10.0.0.0 address in image below - it was used before changing to 192*

 ![eBGP](images/ebgp-session1.jpg)

 Our eBGP is configured - similar to before we need a route injected into our eBGP table in hopes to see it propagate into the iBGP AS.
 Let's now take a look at R1's BGP table.